Deciphering the Operational Site Visit: Legal Requirements and Practical Tips for a Successful Compliance Assessment

 This live, interactive training will take place in FTLF's Virtual Classroom, hosted by Zoom.
 Should you have any technical questions or would like more information, please contact us at email@example.com or 1-855-200-3822.

-Molly Evans is a Partner in the firm’s health law practice group.
-She advises health centers on the management of clinical, employment and workforce related risks, with a particular focus on professional liability, Federal Tort Claims Act, and HIPAA matters.
+A Partner in the firm’s health care practice group, Molly advises health centers on the management of clinical, employment and workforce related risks, with a particular focus on professional liability, Federal Tort Claims Act, and HIPAA matters.
 From her experience as both a private attorney and in-house counsel, Molly knows the importance of managing liability and risk issues in mission-driven organizations.
 [Full Bio]

-Ted Waters has served as Managing Partner of the firm since 2003, and as a member of the Health Law and Federal Grants practices since 1992.
-Ted is a national authority in the area of federal grants, particularly in the health and community service spheres.
-He advises clients on all aspects of program requirements, including issues such as cost-based reimbursement, governance, grant administration, cost reporting, and administrative issues and routinely handles challenging issues such as government audits, internal investigations, and litigation.
-His priority is to help each organization carry out its mission by offering practical, down-to-earth counsel and to ensure that legal challenges do not distract from that focus.
+Serving as Managing Partner of the firm since 2003, and a member of the Health Care and Federal Grants practices since 1992, Ted is a national authority in the area of federal grants, particularly in the health and community service spheres.
+He advises clients on all aspects of program requirements, including issues such as cost-based reimbursement, governance and the never-ending list of grant administration matters.
+Ted’s expertise in financial, cost reporting, reimbursement, and administrative issues is widely recognized and he routinely handles government audits, internal investigations, and litigation.
 [Full Bio]

-Marcie Zakheim is a Partner at the firm specializing in health care law, particularly in the areas of federal grants, grant-related requirements and grants management related to the federal health center program.
+A Partner at the firm, Marcie specializes in health care law, particularly in the areas of federal grants, grant-related requirements and grants management related to the federal health center program.
 Health centers turn to Marcie as a resource for knowing not only the letter of the law, but also the likely interpretation of requirements by federal policymakers, including the Health Resources and Services Administration (HRSA).
 [Full Bio]

 - Prerequisites: None

-- Target Audience: Health Center Executive Staff; Clinical Leadership; Quality and Credentialing/Privileging Staff; Financial Leadership and Staff; Compliance Officers; Administrative / Operations Leadership and Staff; Board members; and Other Staff assisting with HRSA compliance and/or OSV preparation
+- Target Audience: Health Center Executive Staff, Clinical Leadership, Quality and Credentialing/Privileging Staff, Financial Leadership and Staff, Compliance Officers, Administrative / Operations Leadership and Staff, Board members, Other Staff assisting with HRSA compliance and/or OSV preparation

 - Advanced Preparation: None